 A bit more complicated is the generation of code for if-statements, say where b is a boolean expression and where both $cs{1/2}$ are the statements for each of the if-branches.
 Let us assume we already generated code for b and and the two if-branches $cs{1/2}$ .
 Then in the true-case the control-flow of the program needs to behave as where we start with running the code for b; since we are in the true case we continue with running the code for $cs_1$ .
 After this however, we must not run the code for $cs_2$ , but always jump to after the last instruction of $cs_2$ (the code for the else-branch).
 Note that this jump is unconditional, meaning we always have to jump to the end of $cs_2$ .
 The corresponding instruction of the JVM is goto.
-In case b turns out to be false we need the control-flow where we now need a conditional jump (if the if-condition is false) from the end of the code for the boolean to the beginning of the instructions $cs_2$ .
-Once we are finished with running $cs_2$ we can continue with whatever code comes after the if-statement.
+In case b turns out to be false we need the control-flow to be: